the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-motivation.md

 <a name="Improvements_to_testing"></a>
 ## Improvements to testing

-As noted above, review should, and often does, catch actual bugs in proposed code changes.
+As noted above, a review should, and often does, catch actual bugs in proposed code changes.
 This, of course, is a sign that the proposed changes were not well-tested enough in the first place.
 A major aim of code review is to highlight places in the code where existing or newly developed testing processes are inadequate.
 In this way, code review helps to ensure the future health of the code base by providing a second perspective on what kinds of tests are needed - not only now, but also under hypothetical scenarios that could arise in the future as the code evolves.